Northern Voices Play Reading Series

-By Unsettled Scores / On / In Blog post, News
+By / In Academic, Blog post, Indigenous artist, Interview, News

 In association with the Celebration of Nations, and FirstOntario Performing Arts Centre, we will be presenting an evening of music on September 7 at 7:30PM!